What will children learn?

 What will outcomes for children be?

 We encourage our children to see the joy and value in the curriculum that we deliver.
 Through ‘why’ and ‘how’ questioning, we allow the children the opportunity to express their knowledge and understanding, alongside demonstrating their creativity.
-Knowledge and vocabulary are assessed at the start of each unit as a baseline.
+Knowledge and vocabulary are assessed at the start of each unit as a baseline, and are reintroduced and reflected upon throughout each lesson.
 This indicates what needs to be taught for the first time and what can be explored at a greater depth.
 We believe that a successful implementation of our curriculum will give the children the tools to realise the right balance of technology in order to maintain a healthy lifestyle.

 If you would like further information on the curriculum we teach, please contact the school directly.